 - a.
-The individual is a national or overall PI for a study funded by an affected Company and has at least \$10,000 annual salary support through the study; - b.
-The individual is a member of a steering committee of a study funded by an affected Company that does not have a principal investigator, with or without salary support - c.
-The individual is a site or local PI, or consortium PI with at least \$10,000 in annual salary support from the study. - 3.
+The individual is a national or overall PI for a study funded by an affected Company; - b.
+The individual is a member of a steering committee of a study funded by an affected Company that does not have a principal investigator - c.
+The individual is a site or local PI, or consortium PI with salary support. - 2.
 They receive compensation from any one affected Company that equals or exceeds, in aggregate, \$10,000 in a calendar year.
 This compensation includes fees and honoraria for leadership positions, consulting activities, speaking engagements, expert testimony, and patent or other licensing fees.
-This excludes any compensation provided under any of the circumstances described in Section IVa. - 4.
-They have any relationship with an affected Company or other professional engagement that, in ASCO's discretion, presents a risk of actual or perceived bias that cannot be effectively managed or could undermine public confidence in the guideline. - 5.
+This excludes any compensation provided under any of the circumstances described in Section IVa. - 3.
+They have any relationship with an affected Company or other professional engagement that, in ASCO's discretion, presents a risk of actual or perceived bias that cannot be effectively managed or could undermine public confidence in the guideline. - 4.
 They have patents in technologies that could be part of a guideline recommendation.
 This will be addressed on a case-by-case basis at ASCO's sole discretion.
-An individual holding a patent may be eligible to serve on the panel minority with special requirements for COI management, or ASCO may find the individual ineligible to serve on the panel. - 6.
+An individual holding a patent may be eligible to serve on the panel minority with special requirements for COI management, or ASCO may find the individual ineligible to serve on the panel. - 5.
 They have ownership interests falling below the "significant" threshold as defined by ASCO (See Section XI herein for definitions).
 This will be addressed on a case-by-case basis at ASCO's sole discretion.
 An individual with an ownership interest below the threshold may be eligible to serve on the panel minority with special requirements for COI management, or ASCO may find the individual ineligible to serve on the panel.